 1. When to visit?

 The best time of year to visit Venice is in the spring, autumn or even the winter, avoiding the crowds, high temperatures and harsh light of the summer months.
-Flights and accommodation prices will be cheaper off season too.
+Flights and accommodation prices will be cheaper offseason too.

 2. Work with the weather

-As I stepped out of my hotel, the church of San Giorgio Maggiore, which is normally visible across the water, was nowhere to be seen.
+As I stepped out of my hotel, the church of San Giorgio Maggiore, which is usually visible across the water, was nowhere to be seen.
 I couldn’t even see the top of the bell tower in St Mark’s Square.

 Back at the Bridge of Sighs, one of Venice’s most photographed bridges, however, the fog added a magical aura to the view.
-In one of my favourite shots of the weekend, I’ve actually cropped out the bridge itself and focused on the two gondoliers, sans passengers, heading off into the mist.
+In one of my favourite shots of the weekend, I’ve cropped out the bridge itself and focused on the two gondoliers, sans passengers, heading off into the mist.

-After breakfast, the fog had cleared a little and the buildings across the water started to reappear.
-The bell tower in the square was now open so I headed on up.
+After breakfast, the fog had cleared a little, and the buildings across the water started to reappear.
+The bell tower in the square was now open, so I headed on up.

 And if it is raining, don’t let that stop you either.
 Take an umbrella with you to protect your camera, making sure not to get any rain spots on the lens.
 Look out for interesting reflections in the puddles and wet pavements.
-This is particularly effective as it starts to get dark and lights come on, although you may need to use a tripod if your shutter speed drops too low for you to hold your camera by hand.
+This is particularly effective as it starts to get dark and lights are turned on, although you may need to use a tripod if your shutter speed drops too low for you to hold your camera by hand.

 3. Make the most of the time of day

 To avoid the crowds, even in winter, you need to be up early.
 I found that there were only a few people out and about just after sunrise – a wonderful time to photograph the city’s iconic sights without lots of people getting in the way.
 It’s always worth experimenting with removing the colour from photographs to give black and white images.
 You’ll probably find that some images are more striking in black and white, while others work better in colour.

 A few hours later it’s a very different scene, but you can still work with crowds in your compositions.